storybookjs/marko/addons/controls/README.md

 VeryLongLabel.args = { label: 'this is a very long string', background: '#ff0' };
 ```

 This works, but it repeats code.
-What we really want is to reuse the `Basic` story, but simply create a different initial state.
+What we want is to reuse the `Basic` story, but with a different initial state.
 In Storybook we do this idiomatically for Args stories:

 ```jsx
 export const VeryLongLabel = Basic.bind();